JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 }
 ```

-You can also configure common webpack settings to use in bundling, running, and testing tasks in the `commonWebpackConfig`
+You can also configure common webpack settings to use in bundling, running, and testing tasks in the `commonWebpackConfig {}`
 block.

 ### webpack configuration file